RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-03-10-reproducible-matlab.md

 By creating a `Project` and adding all the relevant files needed to run the code, you should be able to pass on the code and project file (`.prj`) to someone else; they can open the `Project` and all the right files will be added to the path, any particular actions that you specify can be run, among other actions.

-`Projects` also allow you to run a dependency analysis, to report which other code yours depends on, and therefore needs to be considered for reprodibility.
+`Projects` also allow you to run a dependency analysis, to report which other code yours depends on, and therefore needs to be considered for reproducibility.

 **Remember!** include your `.prj` file under version control.